ackirby88/CS107/C-Basics/C-5-Memory.md

 int dim3d[10][3][44];
 ```

+---
 ### Array Memory Location and Limitations
-Static arrays have limitations on how many elements can be allocated.
+- Static arrays have limitations on how many elements can be allocated
-Arrays are allocated on the memory **stack** which is the area in the computer's memory stores temporary variables created by a function.
+- Arrays are allocated on the **memory stack**: computer's memory which stores temporary variables created by a function
-The *actual* size limit of the stack depends on how much space your CPU thread has allocated, e.g. 2 megabytes.
+- The **actual size limit of the stack** depends on how much space your CPU thread has allocated, e.g. **2 megabytes**

+---
 ## Pointers
 As we saw above, we can obtain the **memory address** of a variable and store it in a **pointer** variable.
 If we have a variable `var`, then we can access its address in memory by `&var`.